 Lactobacilli and anaerobes are generally in a natural balance.
 Lactobacilli normally make up the bulk of bacteria in the vaginal canal and regulate anaerobe proliferation.

-Anaerobes, on the other hand, have a chance to grow if the lactobacilli population is diminished.
-BV is caused by an expansion of anaerobes in the vaginal area.
+On the other hand, a diminished lactobacilli population allows anaerobes to grow.
+BV occurs as a result of anaerobes expanding in the vaginal area.

 The specific cause of the bacterial imbalance that causes BV is unknown to doctors.
 Certain variables, however, can enhance your chances of contracting the infection.
 These are some of them: